viivi-uhari/CollaborativeAI/task_template/react_chat_task_template/README.md

 # The ReactJS frontend - the chat workspace version(for students)

 In here, you will find the description of this react task template, all its components and what you should keep in mind while using this as a baseline for inserting your own task.
-This version is a more confined one since it follows the structure of a workspace-chat structure: the workspace to the left presents the collaborative work between you and the AI while the chat space to the right shows the current conversation.**There are only 3 places that you need to modify. which are explained in section I, II, and III**
+This version is a more confined one since it follows the structure of a workspace-chat structure: the workspace to the left presents the collaborative work between you and the AI while the chat space to the right shows the current conversation.**There are only 3 places that you need to modify. which are explained in section I, III, and IV**

 ## I. The environment file:
 In the file [.env_example](../../.env_example), all the needed environment variables are listed.
 The details of these variables are [here](../../README.md#local-testing).